microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-list-children.md

 **Note:** If a collection exceeds the default page size (200 items), the **\@odata.nextLink** property is returned in the response to indicate more items are available and provide the request URL for the next page of items.

-You can control the page size through [optional query string parameters](/graph/query-parameters)
+You can control the page size through [optional query string parameters](/graph/query-parameters).

 ### Error responses

-See [Error Responses][error-response] for more info about how errors are returned.
+See [Error responses][error-response] for more info about how errors are returned.

 [error-response]: /graph/errors